aldelaro5/Bug-Fables-Internal-Docs/docs/TextAsset Data/Enemies data.md

 The return of GetEXP implies even more logic where the base `exp` field can be changed.
 Here is the process used to calculate the final value:

 1. The base EXP amount is determined.
 It's the same than the sent exp value unless the enemy is a `WaspTrooper` or `WaspHealer` which can increase this value:
-    - If the current [map](../Enums%20and%20IDs/Maps.md) is `MetalLake` or the [area](../Enums%20and%20IDs/librarystuff/Areas.md) is `Wasp Kingdom Hive`, the value is multiplied by 1.65 and then ceiled
+    - If the current [map](../Enums%20and%20IDs/Maps.md) is `MetalLake` or the [area](../Enums%20and%20IDs/librarystuff/Areas.md) is `WaspKingdom`, the value is multiplied by 1.65 and then ceiled
-    - Otherwise, if the current [area](../Enums%20and%20IDs/librarystuff/Areas.md) is `Rubber Prison`, the value is multiplied by 2.5 ceiled.
+    - Otherwise, if the current [area](../Enums%20and%20IDs/librarystuff/Areas.md) is `RubberPrison`, the value is multiplied by 2.5 ceiled.
 On top of this, if it's a `WaspHealer`, 10 is added to the amount
 2. The value gets multiplied by map.`expmulti` which is a field that must be defined on the map's prefab.
 The result isn't rounded yet
 3. The value gets subtracted by (level - 1) * 2.5 and the result is clamped from 1.0 to 99.0 then floored
 5. The now integer value is decremented and returned